-Federal Regulations.
 Large emitters of GHG have been required to report their emissions under the Canadian Greenhouse Gas Emissions Reporting Program since 2004.
 Effective January 1, 2018, the Federal Department of Environment and Climate Change lowered the reporting threshold for all facilities from 50 thousand tonnes per year ("kt/y") to 10 kt/y GHG emissions.
-This has resulted in one additional facility (for a total of four locations) being currently required to prepare annual reports of their emissions.
+Four of our facilities are currently required to prepare annual emissions reports.
 The associated cost with this reporting requirement is not considered to be material.
+Several Canadian Provinces, including some in which we operate, have implemented additional climate-related initiatives and regulations.